George Abela: Presidency

 On 12 January 2009, Prime Minister Lawrence Gonzi announced that the Government was proposing George Abela as the next President of Malta.
 He was to succeed Eddie Fenech Adami, whose five-year term as President of Malta expired on 4 April 2009.
 This was the first time in Maltese history that the government nominated a President from the opposition.
 Abela resigned from MEUSAC and the Labour Party, paving the way for the succession.
 On 1 April 2009, the House of Representatives approved George Abela as the 8th President of the Republic.
 The motion was moved by Prime Minister Gonzi and seconded by Opposition Leader Joseph Muscat.
 On 4 April 2009 at noon, George Abela was sworn in as President of Malta by Speaker Louis Galea.

 "There needs to be a reasonable dose of optimism and courage.
 But courage, optimism and hope are not enough.
 We need to develop our culture by learning to save our money and be cautious to not spend more than we can afford," Abela said.

 On the morning of New Year's Day the President and his wife Margaret greeted Prime Minister Lawrence Gonzi and fellow Ministers within the President's Palace in Valletta.

 "Abela said that neighboring countries were made to pay the price by placing new burdens on their people with austerity measures."

 Air Malta

 George Abela was appointed to serve as mediator with Air Malta unions, including pilots, cabin crew, and ground crew.
 He was invited by the then Prime Minister, Joseph Muscat, to co-chair a committee that will bring the airline's four unions together to discuss a way forward.

 Personal life

-George Abela is married to Margaret (née Cauchi).
-They have two children, Marija and Robert.
+George Abela is married to Margaret (née Cauchi) since 24 May 1976.
+They have two children, Robert (born 7 December 1977) and Marija (born 1983).
 Robert Abela was elected as prime minister of Malta in 2020, after gaining the leadership of the Malta Labour Party.

 In July 2025, Abela and his wife were involved in a car crash in Fgura which left a woman dead and another in critical condition.
 The Abelas were discharged from hospital around a week later.